Drowning In Parenting Advice? Here's Some Advice For That

 The answer to this one: You do you.
 Keep the food mushy, and don't stress about it too much.

-This was not my only source of confusion that this book cleared up, even though I'm nearly four years into parenthood.
+This wasn't my only point of confusion that this book cleared up, even though I'm nearly four years into parenthood.
 Here are a few of my personal takeaways.

 - Nipple confusion is not a thing — you don't need to wait three weeks after birth to give a pacifier or bottle.
-(This makes me feel better about giving my first-born a pacifier on day two.)
+(This makes me feel better about giving my firstborn a pacifier on day two.)

 - Baby milestones have a wide normal range, so don't obsess.
 (Still vaguely worried that by nine months my baby should be clapping.)